Archery Canada Archery Canada

 Target Face

-The Compound divisions shoot at a 40 cm triple face, and do score with the inner ten, whatever the age and gender.
+• The Compound divisions shoot at 40 cm triple or triangular faces, and do score with the inner ten, whatever the age and gender.
+The diameter of the ten-

-When triple faces are used, the team will have two triple faces and one arrow is shot at each centre.
+• When triple faces are used, the team will have two triple faces, and one arrow is shot at each center.
+Para teams will shoot at 4 faces.

-All faces must be produced by a manufacturer licensed by World Archery.
+• All faces must be produced by a manufacturer licensed by WA.

-A 45 minute warm-up period or practice, must be organized in each Host Site.
-The warm-up period should start one hour before the tournament, and end 15 minutes before the first scoring arrow.
-The shooting timing shall be similar to the rhythm of the event, i.e. two (2) minutes per end.
+A warm-up period or practice must be organized at each Host Site.
 During this warm-up period, teams may shoot as many arrows as they wish in each two (2) minute period.

 Shooting format of the team event